 Ladder rail - This is the most common type of heated towel rail having 2 vertical rails with several horizontal rails creating the ladder.
 They come in a variety of widths and heights to fit any bathroom.
 Wall mounted units are fantastic for bathrooms with limited floor space and can take the place of conventional towel rails.

-Individual heated rails - Instead of having vertical rails, the have a connector strip inside the wall and all you see are the horizontal rails.
+Individually heated rails - Instead of having vertical rails, the have a connector strip inside the wall and all you see are the horizontal rails.
 This is a minimalist style rail system.

 Free standing - These are the traditional type of heated towel rail systems providing great flexibility in placement and use.
 Installation is easy and the unit typically just plugs into a standard household outlet to operate.